Stone fort walls on a grassy headland overlooking the water, with white houses on a hill to the right.

 History

-Under the 1921 Anglo‑Irish Treaty the fort remained a British‑controlled Treaty port.
-It was finally handed over to the Irish Free State on 3 October 1938 – a ceremony noted for the symbolic lowering of the Union Jack by a Royal Artillery NCO and the raising of the Irish tricolour by an Irish Coastal Artillery NCO, who happened to be his brother‑in‑law.
-The Irish Army manned the guns through the Second World War and used the site for training until 1990.
-In 1986 the fort opened as a military museum, preserving its underground bunkers, gun emplacements and a wealth of artefacts that illustrate over two centuries of coastal defence.
+Under the 1921 Anglo-Irish Treaty, the fort remained a British-controlled Treaty port.
+It was finally handed over to the Irish Free State on 3 October 1938, a ceremony noted for its quiet symbolism: a Royal Artillery NCO lowered the Union Jack, while an Irish Coastal Artillery NCO raised the Irish tricolour.
+The two men happened to be brother-in-law.
+The Irish Army manned the guns through the Second World War and continued using the site for training until 1990, following its initial opening to visitors as a museum in 1986.
+Today, the fort preserves its underground bunkers, gun emplacements, and a wealth of artefacts that illustrate over two centuries of coastal defence.

 What to See & Do